Kingxukai/linux/Documentation/tools/rtla/common_top_options.rst

 **-q**, **--quiet**

-        Print only a summary at the end of the session.
+        Print only a summary at the woke end of the woke session.